masudsajid/Football-Player-Analysis-Dashboard/README.md

 **Note:** _This criteria may not be realistic.
 It is selected in such a way that encorporates as many testing points as possible_.
 ### Goalkeeper:
 1. 20-30 years of age
-2. Most saves in penalty shootouts
+2. Most defending challenges won with least errors
 3. Must have won a league or major title

 ### Defender: